Ampelion/adversarial-robin/ai_scientist/README.md

 My thoughts on building an AI scientist.

-Reading order: essay → toy demo → conversation.
+Reading order: essay → toy demo and image → conversation.

 The essay lays out the idea: approximating the meta-cognitive tacit layer.